davep/davep.github.com/content/posts/2019/2019-11-17-getting-started.md

 ---

-By coincidence, in a couple of different places over the last couple of weeks, the subject of *"how do I progress in leaning to program?"* has cropped up.
+By coincidence, in a couple of different places over the last couple of weeks, the subject of *"how do I progress in learning to program?"* has cropped up.
 For me, I think the approaches and solutions tend to be the same for when I want to get my head around a new language: read good examples of idiomatic code, read other related materials, find a problem you care about